 - Lacking effective communication?
 Having the ability to @-mention users and using communication integrations like Slack keep the conversations tied directly to the RFP response project.
 And this is much quicker than email.

 - Missing the most updated information?
-You won’t have to rely on your team to constantly update the answer library.
+You won’t have to rely on your team to constantly update the Content Library.
 Even better, you can schedule content audits, which send reminders to help you keep your knowledge base in great shape.

-When you’re using RFP software, your answer library is on a whole other level.
+When you’re using RFP software, your Content Library is on a whole other level.
 It serves as a gathering point for all of the content in your organization, so it’s both easy and quick to access for any team member.

 It’s time to embrace the sharing economy with our RFP response process.
 That starts with taking a good look at the manual ways we are practicing today to collaborate on RFPs.